 “When we evaluate learning holistically--across Team Development, Community Leadership, and more traditional teachings like Financial Management-- the sum of the parts is something you cannot replicate in a traditional classroom curriculum,” said Saxbys Founder and CEO, Nick Bayer.

 “It has been tremendous to watch students embrace this program, truly commit to it, and enter today’s job market ready to thrive.”

 After their time with us, each SCEO and their leadership team receive career coaching from Saxbys’ corporate team including job interview training, assistance in developing their resume and LinkedIn profile, as well as job placement services.

-Saxbys currently operates nine ELP cafes with seven partner institutions: La Salle University, Millersville University, Drexel University (with two locations on campus) Temple University (with two locations on campus), West Chester University, Pennsylvania State University, and St. Joseph’s University, and Bowie State University, with an additional two locations on the way at the University of Pittsburgh.
+Saxbys currently operates ten ELP cafes with eight partner institutions: La Salle University, Millersville University, Drexel University (with two locations on campus) Temple University (with two locations on campus), West Chester University, Pennsylvania State University, St. Joseph’s University, and Bowie State University, with an additional two locations on the way at the University of Pittsburgh.